DataLinkX/DataLinkX.github.io/pages/careers.md

 ### Graduates

-  If you want to be my Master/PhD, please visit the [homepage of our center](http://cds.zju.edu.cn/industry-news.aspx?k1=6&k2=24)
+  If you want to be my Master/PhD, please visit the [Center for Data Science](http://cds.zju.edu.cn/industry-news.aspx?k1=6&k2=24) for details.

   **Skills required**
   - Self-motiviated